vinithsingam/cab-booking/README.txt

 again i am doing this change for batch 072

 this time , i am tesing pol scm , this job need to be execute cst tie zone at 14:4

+this time i am doing some changes in the file